 The Virginia Military Survivors and Dependents Education Program provides educational assistance to children of certain armed forces veterans.
 The program provides free tuition and required fees.
-To be eligible for assistance under this program, an applicant must meet the following basiceligibility requirements:
+To be eligible for assistance under this program, an applicant must meet the following basic eligibility requirements:

-- 1. The applicant must be no less than 16 years of age, or no more than 29 years of age. - 2.
-The applicant's parent must have served in a branch of the armed forces of the United States, and the parent must have been killed or permanently disabled due to injury or disease, a prisoner of war, or missing in action during a time of war or armed conflict; and - 3.
-The applicant's parent on which eligibility is based must have been a resident of the Commonwealth of Virginia at the time of entry into active military duty; or - 4.
-The applicant's parent on whom eligibility is based must have been a resident of the Commonwealth of Virginia for at least ten consecutive years immediately prior to the date of application. - 5.
-The applicant must provide written verification to the Department of Veterans' Affairs attesting to his/her acceptance as a student at a state-supported educational institution. - 6.
+- 1. The applicant must be between the ages of 16 and 29. - The applicant's parent must have served in a branch of the armed forces of the United States, and the parent must have been killed or permanently disabled due to injury or disease, a prisoner of war, or missing in action during a time of war or armed conflict; and - 3.
+The applicant's parent on which eligibility is based must have been a resident of the Commonwealth of Virginia at the time of entry into active military duty; or

+- 4. The applicant's parent on whom eligibility is based must have been a resident of the Commonwealth of Virginia for at least five consecutive years immediately prior to the date of application. - The applicant must provide written verification to the Department of Veterans' Affairs attesting to his/her acceptance as a student at a state-supported educational institution. - 6.
 Approval from the Department of Veterans' Affairs must be provided to the state-supported educational institution. - 7.
 The applicant must maintain satisfactory progress for continued eligibility.